 Over the past few years, President Trump has issued a number of presidential directives to ensure that each federal agency, including Department of Transportation (DOT) and Federal Aviation Administration (FAA), is evaluating and reducing existing regulatory burdens imposed on industry and not promulgating future costly mandates.
 The following includes highlights from these initiatives.

 In early 2017, the President issued guidance requiring all federal agencies to repeal two regulations for every new regulation proposed.
 The President also ordered that the total incremental cost of all new regulations, including repealed regulations, should be no greater than zero, unless otherwise required by law or by the Director of the Office of Management and Budget.
-The President signed another executive order establishing a Regulatory Reform Task Force at each federal agency.
+The President signed another executive order establishing a Regulatory Reform Task Force (RRTF) at each federal agency.

 AAAE has been urging the DOT and FAA to adopt common-sense regulatory reform for airports.
-AAAE worked diligently in coordination with ACI-NA to develop and release a joint airport regulatory reform priority list which included proposed changes in the areas of non-aeronautical land development, non-airfield facilities, airport business practices, National Environmental Policy Act (NEPA) reviews, passenger facility charges (PFC), and the Airport Improvement Program (AIP).
-In August 2018, AAAE provided the Council on Environmental Quality with recommendations on improving accountability, timelines, and transparency in the NEPA review process.
+AAAE worked diligently in coordination with ACI-NA to develop and release a joint airport regulatory reform priority list which included proposed changes in the areas of non-aeronautical land development, non-airfield facilities, airport business practices, NEPA reviews, passenger facility charges (PFC), and the Airport Improvement Program (AIP).
+In August 2018, AAAE provided the CEQ with recommendations on improving accountability, timelines, and transparency in the NEPA review process.